 Use Merged Fields

 If you have multiple integrations, use merged fields to see the most accurate data.
-See Understanding Fields for more information.
+See Understanding Fields.

 The following are examples of merged fields: